laurentperrinet/Perrinet20PredictiveProcessing/README.md

 that neurons in cat's area 17 respond more selectively when presenting natural images (which consist locally to a sum of edges) compared to a single edge.
-Recently, [@Ravello19] has shown that a similar result may occur as soon as in the (rodent) retina.
+Recently, [@Ravello19] has shown that a similar result may occur in rodents as soon as in the retina.
 Behaviorally, this fits also with the observation in humans that more complex textures are driving more robustly eye movements [@Simoncini12].
 Such phenomena are consistent with the predictive processing principle that by accumulating